glynawe/Vanilla/kete.md

 *The highest range constant must be less than 256 higher than the lowest constant.
 Switch statements are most useful when implemented using jump tables, and there must be some limit to the size of those tables.*

-## Match Statements
+### Match Statements

 A `match` statement chooses statements to execute based on the runtime type of a record.
 An argument variable of that type is declared in the scope of each case branch.
 These arguments follow the same rules as function argument passing.
 E.g. the `var` version of the `match` statement creates assignable arguments that alias the `match` statement's designator.

-If the match's expression is `null` then the `case null:` branch is excuted.
+If the match's expression is `null` then the `case null:` branch is executed.

     Match = "match" "(" Argument ")" "{"
                 {"case" MatchParameter ":" Statements}
                 ["default" ":" Statements]
             "}".
     MatchParameter = "(" Name ":" GlobalName ")" | "null".

-**Example**
+Example:

     fn sum (node: Tree) : int {
         match (node) {
             case (n: Node):   return n.value;
             case (b: Branch): return sum(b.child);